CZ-RBelo/WeatherDashboard/README.md

 ### Repository

-A web page that aims to help travellers to see the weather outlook, for multiple cities so can plan a trip accordingly.
+A web page that aims to help travellers to see the weather outlook and the local news, for multiple cities so can plan a trip accordingly.

 ## Description

-A weather dashboard with form inputs allows user searches for a city, and they are presented with current and future conditions for that city and that city is added to the search history.
+A weather dashboard with form inputs allows user searches for a city, and they are presented with a maximum of 5 articles of local news and current and future weather forecast for that city and that city is added to the search history.
 When a user clicks on a city in the search history they are again presented with current and future conditions for that city.

 ### Built with